-The more firm we are in our decision, the more clever and diligent our unconscious minds work toward finding solutions to achieve that very thing we want most.
+The more firm we are in our decisions, the more clever and diligent our unconscious minds work toward finding solutions to achieve what we want most.

 Your wellness has to take the front seat in your life because nearly everything else you do depends upon it.

 Are you intrigued by the idea of adding high-energy years to your life?

 If I ask people whether they currently have a strategy for aging successfully, I often get “glassy eyes.”

 They just don’t connect with what I’m saying.

 4 Questions that Motivate You to Improve Your Quality of Life